-Abstract-Public health promotion technology should be accessible to the general public at which it is aimed.
-This paper explores the potential for use of an unaugmented commodity technology-the mobile phone-as a health promotion tool.
-We describe a prototype application that tracks the daily exercise activities of people carrying phones, using fluctuation in signal strength to estimate a user's movement.
-In a short-term study of the prototype that shared activity information amongst groups of friends, we found that awareness encouraged reflection on, and increased motivation for, daily activity.
-We describe some of the details of the pilot study, and conclude with our intended plans to develop the system further in order to carry out a longer-term clinical trial.
+Abstract.
+The increasing health problems of the western world underline the need to encourage daily exercise and activity.
+This paper explores the use of an unaugmented everyday device-the mobile phone-to support increased socialization around exercise and activity.
+We describe an application that tracks the daily exercise activities of people carrying phones, using fluctuation in signal strength to estimate a user's movement.
+In evaluating the application that shared activity information amongst groups of friends, we found that awareness encouraged reflection on, and increased motivation for, daily activity.
+This application advances work on games and playful use of ubicomp technology, supporting enjoyable interactions that have secondary benefits.
+We describe some of the detail of the application's use, and discuss possibilities for future systems and studies.